-Note: is a site location closes, but other classrooms/locations continue to operate under that same BSID, the BSID would remain open.
+Note: if a site location closes, but other classrooms/locations continue to operate under that same BSID, the BSID would remain open.

-Regional office staff will request new BSID numbers on behalf of the board, when required.
-Board Staff should notify OnSIS when a program closes and a BSID number retirement is required.
+Regional office staff will request new BSID numbers on behalf of the school board, when required.
+Board staff should notify OnSIS when a program closes and a BSID number retirement is required.